vinayk94/Dehyping_LLMs/LLMs_in_Cloud_Security.md

 # LLMs in Cloud Security: A Critical Analysis from First Principles

 I recently came across an article on htcd.com titled "[Power of LLM Reasoning](https://www.htcd.com/post/power-of-llm-reasoning)" that proposed using Large Language Models for cloud security operations.
-As someone who has both implemented LLM applications and worked with cloud infrastructure, the proposal immediately caught my attention - not because it was convincing, but because it raised some fundamental questions about how we approach cloud security solutions.
+As someone interested in the applications, the proposal immediately caught my attention - not because it was convincing, but because it raised some fundamental questions about how we approach these solutions.

 ## Understanding the Core Requirements